JavisVerse/JavisDiT/README.md

 ### Stage3 - Audio-Video DPO

 This stage deploy DPO to improve human-preference alignment of T2AV generation.
 Following the [instructions](assets/docs/data.md#stage3---audio-video-dpo) to prepare the audio-video preference data.
-We are trying to release our generated data.
+We are working on releasing our generated data.

 Then, run the command: